dapper91/pydantic-xml/docs/source/pages/data-binding/aliases.rst

 ***************

 ``pydantic`` aliases make it possible to declare so-called template models.
-The base model implements all data-validation and data-processing logic and fields mapping is described in the inherited classes:
+The base model implements the data-validation and data-processing logic but the fields mapping is described in the inherited classes:

 .. grid:: 2
     :gutter: 2